-In the nearly forty years since the adoption of the Federal Water Pollution Control Act Amendments in 19721 and the Safe Drinking Water Act in 1974,2 the United States has seen dramatic improvement in the quality of both surface and drinking water.
+In the nearly forty years since adoption of the Federal Water Pollution Control Act Amendments in 1972' and Safe Drinking Water Act in 1974,^{} the United States has seen dramatic improvement in the quality of both surface and drinking water.
 Despite these improvements, serious problems and questions remain.

 Chemicals occur in the environment through a wide variety of natural processes and human actions.
-The various federal and state programs implementing the Clean Water Act, the Safe Drinking Water Act and other environmental laws regulate only a small portion of these chemicals.
+The various federal, state and tribal programs implementing the Clean Water Act, the Safe Drinking Water Act, and other environmental laws, regulate only a small portion of these chemicals.
 Although the number of regulated chemicals is very small when compared to the universe of chemicals in the environment, an implicit assumption underlying this regulatory approach is that "these selective lists of chemicals are responsible for the most significant share of risk with respect to environmental or economic impairment or to human health."3

-In recent years, this assumption has been challenged.
-Chemicals from a wide variety of pharmaceutical and personal care products (PPCPs), their byproducts and endocrine disrupting compounds (EDCs) have received growing attention from the water treatment and wastewater treatment community because of the ability of PPCPs to persist or only partially degrade in water and during wastewater treatment.4
+In recent years, new information has arisen to challenge this assumption.
+Chemicals from a wide variety of pharmaceutical and personal care products ("PPCPs"), their byproducts and endocrine disrupting compounds ("EDCs") have received growing attention from the water treatment and wastewater treatment community because of the ability of